ivan-ccp/contentful-loc-tool/README.md

 6. Click "Generate token"
 7. Copy the generated token (it starts with "CFPAT-")
 8. Use this token when running the `contentful-loc config` command

+### Development Environment

+The tool supports working with different Contentful environments:
+- Use `master` for production content
+- Use separate environments (e.g., `dev`) for testing
+- Environment ID can be changed at any time using `contentful-loc config`

 **Important Security Notes**:
 - Each user should generate their own API token